lewagon/dotfiles/03-AR-Database/01-SQL-design/README.md

 ## Background & Objectives
-The goal of this first challenge is to become familiar with database design.
+The goal of this first challenge is to become familiar with database design, THE crucial skill to make your backend maintainable, flexible and efficient.

 ## Specs

 #### Survey database design

 There are many ways to build a survey database, but let's start by building a basic system with users, questions, responses and votes.